 The South Coast AQMD began PM2.5 fine particulate monitoring in both the Coachella Valley and the Basin in 1999.
-Two long-term, routine stations (Palm Springs and Indio) measure PM2.5 with 24-hour filter-based FRM measurements every third day, as required by the U.S. EPA monitoring regulations.10 Another routine station at the Joshua Tree National Park measures PM2.5 with a continuous BAM (Beta attenuation monitoring) monitor, which is maintained by the National Park Service.
+Two long-term, routine stations (Palm Springs and Indio) measure PM2.5 with 24-hour filter-based FRM measurements every third day, as required by the U.S. EPA monitoring regulations.
+Another routine station at the Joshua Tree National Park measures PM2.5 with a continuous BAM (Beta attenuation monitoring) monitor, which is maintained by the National Park Service.
 PM2.5 has remained relatively low, especially when compared to the South Coast Air Basin, due to fewer combustion-related emissions sources and less secondary aerosol formation in the atmosphere.
 There is also typically increased vertical mixing and horizontal dispersion in the desert areas.
-When looking at the 3-year design value for the 2018-2020 period, the Coachella Valley PM2.5 24-hour design value (17 μ g/m3) is 48 percent of the 24-hour NAAQS (35 μ g/m3) and the annual average design value (8.0 μ g/m3) is 66 percent of the current (2012) annual NAAQS (12.0 μ g/m3).
+When looking at the 3-year design value for the 2018-2020 period, the Coachella Valley PM2.5 24-hour design value (17 $\mu$ g/m) is 48 percent of the 24-hour NAAQS (35 $\mu$ g/m) and the annual average design value (8.0 $\mu$ g/m) is 66 percent of the current (2012) annual NAAQS (12.0 $\mu$ g/m).